The relative class number one problem for function fields, II: Introduction

 As a side effect of the analysis for $d=7$, we also establish another missing assertion from \cite{part1}: there is exactly one curve of genus 6 over $\FF_2$ which occurs as a cover of a curve of genus 1 with relative class number 1 (Lemma~\ref{lem:genus 6 cover}).
 This confirms the corresponding entry in \cite[Table~3]{part1}.

 In light of Theorem~\ref{T:cyclic} and the results of \cite{part1}, the relative class number one problem now reduces to the case of purely geometric quadratic extensions of function fields over $\FF_2$.
-This requires identifying curves of genus 6 or 7 over $\FF_2$ with some specified Weil polynomials; we leave this task to a subsequent paper \cite{part3}.
+This requires identifying curves of genus 6 or 7 over $\FF_2$ with some specified Weil polynomials; we leave this task to a separate paper \cite{part3}.

 Although it costs us some shortcuts to do so (Remark~\ref{R:castelnuovo-severi}), it is possible to limit the use of the hypothesis that $h_{F'} = h_F$ to the list of pairs of Weil polynomials provided by Theorem~\ref{T:purely geometric bounds}.
-Consequently, our methods can in principle be adapted to the relative class number $m$ problem for $m>1$, though in that case one expects to find some cases where a noncyclic extension does exist (and therefore additional arguments are needed to find \emph{all} extensions with the corresponding Weil polynomials).
+Consequently, our methods can in principle be adapted to the relative class number $m$ problem for $m>1$, though in that case one expects to find some cases where a noncyclic extension does exist, and therefore additional arguments are needed to find \emph{all} extensions with the corresponding Weil polynomials.
+For $d=3,4,5$ it may be feasible to use Bhargava's orbit parametrizations \cite{bhargava3, bhargava4, bhargava5} for this purpose; for $d=3$, an analogous computation for number fields has been implemented by Belabas \cite{belabas}.

 As in \cite{part1}, the arguments depend on a number of computations in \SageMath{} and \Magma{}; we have documented these in some Jupyter notebooks associated to this paper, which are available from a GitHub repository \cite{repo}.
 The computations can be reproduced in less than a minute on a single CPU (Intel i5-1135G7@2.40GHz).
+In a few places, we adopt the convention of \cite{part1} of referring to isogeny classes of abelian varieties over $\FF_2$ via their labels in LMFDB \cite{lmfdb}, formatted as links to the corresponding webpages.